Yeison2020/Cakephp-ServerName/README.md

 </VirtualHost>
 ```

-### 2. Start Application and Agent Containers
+## 2. Start Application and Agent Containers

-Start the application and agent containers with the following commands:
+Start the application and agent with the following with:

 ```sh
 docker-compose build && docker-compose up -d
 ```

-### 3. Assign `dummy-host.example.com` to Your Localhost
+## 3. Assign `dummy-host.example.com` to your Localhost

 Edit your hosts file to assign `dummy-host.example.com` to your localhost: